THE EXPLANT BOOK: Your Personal Advocacy Handbook for Navigating BII & Explant Surgery

-GUIDANCE FOR EXPLANT
+QUICK GUIDE FOR EXPLANT QUESTIONS

 This is not medical advice, I’m simply sharing what I’ve learned through my own experience with breast implant illness, explant surgery and working closely with hundreds of women as a patient advocate to an explant surgeon.